Pitch Perfect 2: Casting

 Anna Kendrick and Wilson returned to the cast early in 2014 to play the characters they originated in the first film.
 Brittany Snow reprised her character.
 On April 24, Chrissie Fit was added to the cast.
 On May 1, Hailee Steinfeld was added to the cast, playing a new member of the Barden Bellas.
 On May 5, Adam DeVine was reported to return in the film.
 On May 14, Katey Sagal was added to the cast, playing Steinfeld's character's mother.
 On May 29, Flula Borg was added to the cast, playing the leader of Das Sound Machine.
 It was confirmed on June 18, 2014, that Christopher Shepard was added to the cast.
 It was confirmed on June 19, 2014, that Pentatonix would play the role of a rival group to the Barden Bellas.
 It was later confirmed that The Filharmonic from season 4 of The Sing Off would make a cameo appearance as a rival group from the Philippines.
 On August 24, 2014, it was announced that Penn Masala, the all-male Hindi a cappella group from director Elizabeth Banks' and producer Max Handelman's alma mater The University of Pennsylvania, would be featured as a team from South Asia.
 On June 25, Birgitte Hjort Sørensen was added to the cast.

+Green Bay Packers cameos

+The Green Bay Packers players were cast after David Bakhtiari reached out to Banks on Twitter.
+He conveyed how much his teammates enjoyed the first Pitch Perfect and told her they would be willing to do almost anything for a part in the movie.
+Bakhtiari served as the players representative during the casting period, working to confirm which players would appear and what role they would play.
+The players were eventually cast as a competing acapella group, a larger role than they were expected.
+In the scene, the players are part of an acapella group called "The Green Bay Packers" and sing "Bootylicious" by Beyoncé.
+They performed their own choreography and recorded their actual vocals, ultimately landing on the movie's album.
+The players part in the movie was not made public until the trailer was released in November 2014, with the players inclusion drawing significant interest in the news.
+Their inclusion and performance was praised by multiple movie critics.